 It is extremely important that anyone considering making an application for a departure or stay order from the Family Courts first obtains competent legal advice, as there may be considerable financial costs if the application is unsuccessful.

-Private Child Support Agreements
+Types of Private Child Support Agreements and How to Register

 Parents may opt out of the assessment and enter their own private child support agreement, which can also cover expenses such as private health insurance, private school fees and extracurricular activities.
 These things are known as non-periodic payments.